Cocomos/MacZcashMiner/README.md

 # MacZcashMiner
-CPU ZEC miner for OS X for pools
+ZEC miner for OS X for pools

-This repository contains a ZEC (Zcash) miner for OS X. It employs the Xenoncat CPU algorithm.
+This repository contains a ZEC (Zcash) miner for OS X. The CPU miner employs the Xenoncat algorithm, the GPU miner is currently in testing (use at your own risk) and is only for AMD cards.
+The GPU miner uses fast silentarmy kernels.
 This is for pools.

+### Current Projects
+- Complete AMD miner
+- Add NVIDIA support
+- Combine all miners into one

 ## Run Instructions